ridgeworks/pPEGpl/docs/pPEG_API_Guide.md

 G = 'Peg'([rule(r, seq([extn_O(???), rep_O(sq_O(exact, "x"), 0, -1)]))]),
 R = r("xx").
 ```
 Unless you're debugging `pPEG` itself this isn't a very useful extension, so here's a more practical example.
 In addition to extending the domain of grammars that *pPEG* can express, extensions can be used to improve performance.
 SWI-Prolog provides a regular expression library ([`library(pcre)`][swip-pcre]) which provides an interface to a low level implementation in C. Provided enough can be done in C to overcome any cost in navigating the built-in primitive interface, performance improvements can be had.
-Here's an extension which takes a regular expression and recognizes  matching text in the `Input` (this extension comes for "free" as part of the `pPEG` module):
+Here's an extension which takes a regular expression and recognizes  matching text in the `Input` (the `pPEG` pack contains the module `library(rexp_pPEGxt)` implementing this extension):
 ```
 :- use_module(library(pcre),[re_matchsub/4]).  % regular expression support